oxishtiak/cc/Readme3.md

 8.Network:Poor network connection, network problems, or network service problems.

-## 5. Annotation Process
+5.Annotation Process

-* Three annotators independently annotated all 4,096 complaints.
+1.Used three annotators to annotate all 4,096 complaints.
-* Each annotator followed the finalized annotation guideline throughout the process.
+2.Each annotator followed the annotation guideline.
-* Inter-annotator agreement was calculated after the independent annotation was completed.
+3.Inter annotator agreement was calculated after the  annotation was completed.
-* Cases of genuine disagreement among the annotators were carefully reviewed.
+4.Disagreements between annotators were carefully reviewed.
-* Final label decisions were made according to the agreed annotation procedure described in the guideline.
+5.Final label decisions  made by according to the  annotation guideline.

----

-## 6. Dataset Structure
+6.Dataset Structure

-The final dataset, `Final_Annotated_Dataset.csv`, contains the following columns:
+Final_Annotated_Dataset.csv contains the following columns-

-* **`Complaint_ID:`** A unique numeric identifier assigned to every complaint.
+1.Complaint_ID: Numeric identifier added to every complaint.
-* **`Complaint_Text:`** The original Bangla text of the customer complaint.
+2.Complaint_Text: It is the original Bangla text of the customer complaint.
-* **`Final_Label:`** The final label(s) assigned to the complaint after annotation and disagreement resolution.
-Multiple labels are separated by a semicolon (`;`).
+3.Final_Label: Final labels added to the complaint after annotation and disagreement solution and the multiple labels are separated by a semicolon (`;`).

----

 ## 7. Multiple Labels